Read your latest personalised notifications

 Prior preparation is essential for the safe performance of pericardiocentesis.
 The platelet count and coagulation profile should be checked.
 Packed red cell units should be readily available before starting non-emergency procedures.
-Patient electrocardiographic monitoring in an appropriate environment with resuscitation equipment is required.
+Patient electrocardiographic monitoring is required in an appropriate environment with resuscitation equipment.
 A central venous catheter is essential for monitoring right atrial pressure and permitting rapid infusion of fluids and drugs if indicated.
-Continuous arterial pressure monitoring is indicated to detect the presence of pulsus paradoxus and to detect and correct sudden haemodynamic instability rapidly.
+Continuous arterial pressure monitoring is indicated to detect the presence of pulsus paradoxus and to detect and rapidly correct sudden haemodynamic instability.

-Place the patient in a semi-reclining position (panel A), use a probe-mounted needle covered with a sterile sheath (panel B), choose the proper angle for the needle (panels C & D), advance the needle slowly in aspiration through the tissue until there is a continuous visualisation of the tip (black arrow) (panel E), introduce a J-tipped wire into the needle under continuous visualisation (black arrow) (panel F).
+Place the patient in a semi-reclining position (Panel A), use a probe-mounted needle covered with a sterile sheath (Panel B), choose the proper angle for the needle (Panels C and D), advance the needle slowly in aspiration through the tissue until there is a continuous visualisation of the tip (black arrow) (Panel E), introduce a J-tipped wire into the needle under continuous visualisation (black arrow) (Panel F).

 Patient preparation is the same as described above.
 The bracket should be mounted on the probe to support the needle-guide kit.
 The bracket supports the needle with different angles and the operator can choose between a closer or a wider angle.
 The probe has to be covered with a sterile sheath and the needle-guide kit has to be mounted on the sheathed probe.

-Once the placement and direction of the needle are chosen, a 16 to 18 gauge, 9 cm needle is connected to a syringe and is slowly advanced in aspiration through the tissue until there is a continuous visualisation of the tip.
-When the pericardial effusion is reached and the placement is echocardiographically confirmed, a J-tipped wire is introduced into the pericardial space under continuous visualisation and a pigtail catheter should be inserted according to Seldinger’s technique.
+Once the placement and direction of the needle are chosen, a 16-18 gauge, 9 cm needle is connected to a syringe and is slowly advanced in aspiration through the tissue until there is a continuous visualisation of the tip.
+When the pericardial effusion is reached and the placement is echocardiographically confirmed, a J-tipped wire is introduced into the pericardial space under continuous visualisation and a pigtail catheter should be inserted according to the Seldinger technique.

-Aspiration is repeated every 4 to 6 hours and the catheter can be removed once the drainage has decreased to less than 25 to 30 ml in 24 hours.
+Aspiration is repeated every four to six hours, and the catheter can be removed once the drainage has decreased to less than 25 to 30 ml in 24 hours.
 Pericardial catheter care is the same as central venous catheter care.
 After the procedure, all patients undergo chest radiography to exclude the presence of pneumothorax.